FindawayWorld/professorx/README.md

 }
 ```

+###LoginInteractorImpl
 The LoginInteractorImpl object will handle making the calls to your authentication service.
 It will
 get the response back from the service and pass that response back to the LoginPresenterImpl object.
+The main job of the interactor is to execute business logic and get the results back to the presenter.

 ``` Java
 package com.findaway.audioengine.sample.login;